Benendead/Projects/README.md

 The definitive list of all current and past projects I'm working on.

 ### Current Projects:
+* LSTMjazz - Generating jazz improv using LSTMs.
+Also creating a Raspberry Pi system to eventually input chords live.
 * Gentrification Analysis using Neural Networks.
+Hope to learn some APIs as well as some urban infrastructure insights.
 * Blocktr[AI]n - A library for Keras models using some variation on Blockchain.

 ### Completed Projects: